bAvenir/vicinity-influxdb-adapter/README.md

-# bAvenir VICINITY adapter
+# bAvenir VICINITY adapter for Influx db

 **Current version V.1**

-This is a Node.js project that acts as an adapter between VICINITY and other technologies or applications.
+This is a Node.js project that acts as an adapter between VICINITY and Influx db.

 The first version aims to support the following interactions: